 Conclusion

-There has been a boom in spectacles shops in the past decade – there’s likely to be 4-5 in one shopping mall alone!
-While it is a saturated market, I’m personally heartened that there are several local eyewear brands doing their best to disrupt and innovate in a traditionally stagnant industry.
+There has been a boom in spectacle shops in the past decade – there’s likely to be 4-5 in one shopping mall alone!
+While it is a saturated market, I’m personally heartened that several local eyewear brands are doing their best to disrupt and innovate in a traditionally stagnant industry.
 Instead of going with a mass market option, why not support a local brand instead, and save some money in the meantime?

 P.S: Check out The Shiok Store here – it serves as a curation of my favourite products from my favourite brands.